Nepal Temples – The list of famous Hindu sites of Nepal

 On the end day of our Muktinath tour, in the early morning, You will go to Jomsom airport.
 Then, catch a short flight from Jomsom to Pokhara.
 You will have a full day of sightseeing in Pokhara on this day.

-Pokhara offers tons of adventure activities to entertain you.
-Pokhara is a city full of lakes and temples, such as Phewa Lake, Rupa Lake, Begnas Lake, Gude Lake, Neutani Lake, Maidi Lake, Barahi Temple, Bindyabasini Temple, and many others.
+Pokhara offers many adventure activities to entertain you.
+It is a city full of lakes and temples, such as Phewa Lake, Rupa Lake, Begnas Lake, Gude Lake, Neutani Lake, Maidi Lake, Barahi Temple, Bindyabasini Temple, and many others.
 You can also hike Sarankot Day and visit the World Peace Pagoda, David Falls, Barahi Temple, Fewa Lake, Gupteshwor Cave, Seti Gorge River, etc.

 Overnight in Pokhara